VorholtLab/PhyllosphereDynamics/README.md

 ## Models

 Located in the 'Models' directory, contains genome-scale models for *Sphingomonas* sp.
 Leaf257 and *Rhizobium* sp.
 Leaf68, two bacterial members of the *Arabidopsis thaliana* phyllosphere microbiome (*At*-LSPHERE, Bai *et al.*, 2015) originally constructed in Schäfer, Pacheco, *et al.*, 2023.
-The models are provided in .sbml format for use with [COBRApy](https://opencobra.github.io/cobrapy/).
+The models are provided in .sbml format for use with [COBRApy](https://opencobra.github.io/cobrapy/) and in .mat format for use with [the COBRA Toolbox](https://opencobra.github.io/cobratoolbox/stable/index.html).
+The genome annotations used to generate the corresponding reconstructions in Schäfer, Pacheco, *et al.* are also included in the 'Models/Genomes' directory.

 ## Simulation scripts and output